t8ortot/sheets-discogs-tracker/README.md

 - Ability to switch currency.
 Currently only outputs USD.
 - Ability to switch timezone for Last Reload Date.
 Currently only outputs in PST.
 - Ability to import using Discogs export .csv file.
+- Expose more settings in the Info box so the code does not need to be touched as often by user
+- Change timing mechanism to use the rate limiting response headers from Discogs to prevent too many requests error.
+- Build a standalone desktop app that is separate from Google entirely, but would allow authentication to Discogs and grant more benefits from Discogs API.